We are deeply sorry for your loss - the staff at Buck Ashcraft San Benito Funeral Home

 A memorial service will be held for Martha Cole on Saturday, Feb.
 5 at 2 p.m. at St. Alban’s Episcopal Church (1417 E Austin Ave., Harlingen, TX).
 The service will be live-streamed as well.
 Honorary pallbearers are Carol Mayfield, Linda Broyles, Ann Dunkin, Carol Hatcher, Diane Wittenbach, Sandra Guerrero, and Sandie Young.
 In lieu of flowers, donations may be made to St. Alban’s Episcopal Church.

-To plant a tree in memory of Martha E. Cole, please click here.
+To plant a beautiful memorial tree in memory of Martha E. Cole, please visit our Tree Store.

 St. Alban's Episcopal Church